avnet-iotconnect/iotc-freertos-stm32-u5-ml-demo-v2/README.md

 ## Project Scope

 Originally developed from a collaborative GitHub project with AWS, this local version allows for streamlined, on-site operation using pre-generated AI model files under STMicroelectronics' [SLA0044 license](https://www.st.com/resource/en/license/SLA0044_SE-MW.pdf).
 This approach enhances the flexibility and responsiveness of urban noise management systems.
-The system provides ability to retrain AI model based on new data.
+The system provides the ability to retrain the AI model based on new data.

 ### Recognized Sounds

-Our AI model efficiently identifies critical urban sounds including:
+Our AI model efficiently identifies critical urban sounds, including:

 - Alarms
 - Dog Barking